mandev/filenotifier/README.md

 5. The watcher also generates an event as soon as a file is added, deleted or modified...
 6. ... and the file new state is then updated in the database
 7. After a delay or if the max number of events is reached, the ouput writers are called
-9. The output writers generate the xml or txt files with the relevant information
+9. The output writers batch events in xml or txt files
 10. This process goes on until File Notifier is stopped...

 ### Configuration